Guide to Best Vitamins and Minerals for Hair Growth

-Date 23 May 2025
+Date 12 Nov 2025

 Few things can rattle your self-esteem and noticing more hair in your brush or on your pillow is one of them.
 Whether it’s gradual thinning, sudden shedding, or stunted growth, hair issues often lead us down a rabbit hole of treatments, shampoos, and supplements.
 Amidst the flood of advice, one factor consistently backed by science is the role of nutrition.
-Vitamins and minerals may not be the most obvious solution, but they play a powerful part in supporting hair health from within.
+Vitamins and minerals for hair growth may not be the most obvious solution, but they play a powerful part in supporting hair health from within.

 Hair is considered a non-essential tissue by the body.
 That means when your nutrient intake is low or unbalanced, your body redirects resources to critical organs, like your heart and brain, before supporting hair growth.
 The result is visible in the form of weakened follicles, slowed hair production, and eventually, increased shedding or thinning.